 Though pricey, this farm-to-table restaurant serves up a local Hawaiian twist with dishes such as ‘ulu (breadfruit) and beet poke.
 Their cocktails are especially delicious!

 MW Restaurant – Kapiolani

-At first glance of the menu, I wasn’t super inspired because the dishes were not necessarily unique; however, we ordered the five-course menu for $90 and everything was delightful!
+At first glance of the menu, I wasn’t super inspired because the dishes were not necessarily unique; however, we ordered the five-course menu and everything was delightful!
 The sauces are excellent, and the service is great.
 The Chef even came out to greet us!